jtv/ijssel/README.md

 Well, technically it's a river.
 But work with me here.

-And you saw that right: _IJssel,_ not _Ijssel._  The "IJ" is basically the Dutch version of "Y", so you pronounce it _Yssel._  More or less.
+And you saw that right: _IJssel,_ not _Ijssel._  The "IJ" is basically the Dutch version of "Y", so think _Yssel._  If you pronounce it Ice-sel you'll be close enough.

 Unicode also has a ligature for that combo: Ĳssel.
 That way it's 5 characters, not 6.